 - Write a 1-page typed summary of what your hopes and dreams are for the future of the Grange.

 - Submit 1 letter of recommendation-recommendation must come from a Grange member who can vouch for your invested interest in Grange History.

 Requirements must be certified by Junior leader, Subordinate President, or Junior Deputy.

-Historian recipients will be recognized during the Junior Grange Breakfast at the National Session.
+Junior Historian recipients will be recognized at the National Session.

 Junior Grangers must complete the Junior Knowledge Test in order to receive the Junior Historian Award.

 Test may be administered and graded by the Junior Leader or State Junior Director but will be confirmed by the National Junior Grange Director.

 Junior Knowledge Test is an open book test.
-Juniors may utilize material produced by the Grange and/or the National Grange Website, Junior Grangers must score a minimum of 80% on the test to move forward with receiving the Junior Historian Award.
+Juniors may utilize material produced by the Grange and/or the National Grange Website, Junior Grangers must score a minimum of 80%on the test to qualify for receiving the Junior Historian Award.
 Highest score possible is 110%